cagriyildirimR/cagriyildirimr.github.io/docs/WritingGoodCommitMessages.md

 4. Use the body to provide more context: The body of the commit message should provide more context and detail about the changes made in the commit.
 It should be written in full sentences, and should use the past tense.

+5. Keep it concise: Try to keep the commit message concise, while still providing enough information to understand the changes made.
+A good rule of thumb is to keep the subject line to 50 characters or less, and the body to 72 characters or less per line.

 ## Keep the subject line short and consise

 Good: